 Initially, CASA volunteers will be assigned one case each.
-However, a volunteer may be assigned an additional case if he/she indicates willingness to carry multiple cases, and the Volunteer Supervisor feels that volunteer would be capable to manage multiple cases adequately.
+However, a volunteer may be assigned an additional case if he/she indicates willingness to carry multiple cases, and the volunteer supervisor feels that volunteer would be capable to manage multiple cases adequately.
 When assigning cases, the nature and difficulty of the tasks assigned, the work and time required to serve each child or to complete each task, past and current performance of Minimum Expectations of Service, and any additional responsibilities held by the volunteer, will be considered.

 A volunteer will generally not be assigned more than two cases at a time.
-An exception may be granted at the discretion of the Volunteer Supervisor, with approval from the Executive Director.
+An exception may be granted at the discretion of the volunteer supervisor, with approval from the Executive Director (or his/her designee).
 However, the decision to permit a higher caseload shall be documented, with justification for and reasonableness of the exception.
 A volunteer may not be assigned to more than 5 cases for any reason or exception.